sabrysm/task-management-app/README.md

 # Django Task Manager App

 A simple yet powerful task manager app built with Django.
-Manage your tasks efficiently with the ability to categorize them as "To Do," "In Progress," and "Completed."
+Manage your tasks efficiently with the ability to categorize them as "To Do," "In Progress," and "Completed."!
 ## Screenshots
 ![Task Manager App Screenshot 1](https://i.imgur.com/sgucmkb.png)
 ![Task Manager App Screenshot 1](https://i.imgur.com/ADr0Mtp.png)